 Fortunately, the US government is embracing technology and will soon be allowing travelers to renew their passports online.
 A spokesperson for the State Department told SmarterTravel, “Our new online system will save Americans money, time, and effort, making it much more convenient to renew their passports.”

-A recent pilot program allowed 25,000 people to trial the online passport renewal process on a first-come, first-serve basis.
-This program closed to new participants in mid-August, but is expected to reopen to more applicants in September, before becoming available to all Americans next year.
+A pilot program launched in summer of 2022 allowed 25,000 people to trial the online passport renewal process on a first-come, first-serve basis, closing to new participants in mid-August.
+Since then, the portal has been periodically reopened to new applicants and is expected to open to the public permanently later this year.

 Who Can Renew a Passport Online?